 Queenstown Day Trips by Car: Itinerary

 Two self-drive itineraries from Queenstown on the map

 This Google map shows you Queenstown and the two day trip itineraries.
 Zoom in the map to see more details, or zoom out to see more of the region.

 The Arrowtown day trip is marked in the upper part of the map, making a loop trip from Queenstown.
 The Lake Wakatipu drive again goes along the lakeshore down to the small community of Kingston where we turn back and return the same way.

 1. Day Trip to Arrowtown

 Queenstown day trips by car: Arrowtown

 So we went to Arrowtown.
 To see more we took a loop trip, taking the western Malaghans Road up to Arrowtown and the eastern Lake Hayes road back.

 Malaghans Road to Arrowtown

-Once on the top you’ll have a fantastic panorama of Lake Wakatipu, Queenstown and the whole region.
-Bob’s Peak has a restaurant and nice walking tracks.
-More about the Skyline Gondola
+Once on the top you’ll get a fantastic panorama of Lake Wakatipu, Queenstown and the whole region.
+Bob’s Peak has a restaurant and some great walking tracks.
+Read more about the Skyline Gondola here.